 Our findings contrast with the work of Cai (1992).
 We have found that nonlinear interactions are necessary in maintaining the equilibrium for moderate forcings, which contradicts his use of a quasi-linear model to determine the equilibrium state.
 Our results do agree with Cai that at low forcings equilibrium is maintained effectively quasi-linearly.
-However, at high forcings, another regime in which our model is approximately quasi-linear, Cai's method would select the wrong wave as dominant.
-This was demonstrated by applying his method to the present model, i.e. by comparing quasi-linear runs with m1 perturbed to those with m2 perturbed.
-The equilibrated temperature gradient is lower when m2 is perturbed than m1 at every forcing (not shown); thus Cai's theory would predict that m2 would dominate always!
+However, at high forcings, another regime in which our model is approximately quasilinear, Cai's method would select the wrong wave as dominant.
+This was demonstrated by applying his method to the present model, that is, by comparing quasilinear runs with m1 perturbed to those with m2 perturbed.
+The equilibrated temperature gradient is lower when m^2 is perturbed than m^1 at every forcing (not shown); thus Cai's theory would predict that m2 would dominate always!
 This is obviously not the result found here, nor that observed in the real atmosphere.
-Thus, we only agree with Cai's method and theory for weak forcings, i.e. Regime B.
+Thus, we only agree with Cai's method and theory for weak forcings, that is, Regime B.